How to Rebrand your Instagram and Social Media After a Logo Redesign

 White space is the empty space around or between a design element.
 It doesn’t have to be white – it can be any solid color, a pattern, or a background image.

+When learning how to rebrand your Instagram and social media – or just making graphics for every day posts – this is one of my biggest pieces of design advice.
 Even if your brand voice isn’t calm or minimalist, utilizing white space is a crucial design practice for every brand.
-When creating graphics for social media, it’s usually a good idea to leave some extra space around your logos, text, shapes, etc.
+When creating graphics for social media, you have to to leave some extra space around your logos, text, shapes, etc. (unless it’s a purposeful design choice).

 Here are a couple examples: